OpenDataforWeb3/Mirall0x/README.md

 Mirall0x app is an open source project developed to empower communities when analyzing candidates for grants.
 It uses  on-chain and off-chain metadata to deliver quality information in a centralized and visual way for key decision making.

+- To use de project visit: https://mirall0x.streamlit.app/

 - For an explanation of one of the main use cases of the app check this [video](https://www.loom.com/share/de5f3595d12e494492d06e82ddf18694?sid=79c87ed2-53ca-4997-96d9-8e10bf439eef)

 - For current project status and roadmap, check the [Mirall0x Project Roadmap Board](https://miro.com/app/board/uXjVM102fu8=/?share_link_id=463572857130)

-- For a overview of the current version, check this demo:
+- For a tutoral on how to use and a demo of the current version, check this:

 [<img src="https://cdn.loom.com/sessions/thumbnails/1d4af7c2cdb64cc7bae0de4f8ae494dc-with-play.gif">](https://www.loom.com/share/1d4af7c2cdb64cc7bae0de4f8ae494dc?sid=f975e770-13f3-4eda-b6a0-51a7aa28ee40)